Tall Ships operate in New South Wales, Victoria, Queensland, South Australia, Tasmania and Western Australia, as well as New Zealand.

 Jubilee Sailing Trust Australia – Tenacious

-Designed by renowned marine architect Tony Castro and built in Southampton, Tenacious is a steel barquentine with unique features including six wheelchair lifts between the decks, deck ribs and a speaking compass for the vision impaired, and vibrating alarm pads under the bunks for the hearing impaired.
+Designed by renowned marine architect Tony Castro and built in Southampton, Tenacious is a wooden hulled barquentine built of Siberian Larch with unique features including six wheelchair lifts between the decks, deck ribs and a speaking compass for the vision impaired, and vibrating alarm pads under the bunks for the hearing impaired.
 You can helm her with the traditional wheel or use a joystick, JST can even lift a wheelchair user into the platforms up the mast!
 Tenacious provides an environment where everyone is included, diversity is celebrated and one where everyone is a valued member of the community.

 Windeward Bound Trust – Windeward Bound